gardener/machine-controller-manager/docs/faq.md

 ### How can I update the dependencies of MCM?

-MCM uses `gomod` for depedency management.
+MCM uses `gomod` for dependency management.
-Developer should add/udpate depedency in the go.mod file.
+Developer should add/udpate dependency in the go.mod file.
 Please run following command to automatically tidy the dependencies.

 ```sh
 make tidy